 Most Premium or Paid WordPress providers may entice you to buy the themes they sell by using the following words and phrases:

-- 24/7 Unlimited Support
+24/7 Unlimited Support

-- Fully Responsive Designs
+Fully Responsive Designs

-- Make Your Site Load Fast
+Make Your Site Load Fast

-- Built-In Ad Management
+Built-In Ad Management

-- Compatible With Major Browsers
+Compatible With Major Browsers

-- Contact Forms Included
+Contact Forms Included

-- Themes Develop Using Latest HTML 5 and CSS3 Markup
+Themes Develop Using Latest HTML 5 and CSS3 Markup

 Advanced Features like Shortcodes and Theme Options

-- Rock Solid Framework
+Rock Solid Framework

-Please consider the above features when you buy wordpress themes but that should not be the sole basis of your choice.
+Please consider the above features when you buy WordPress themes but that should not be the sole basis of your choice.

 To reiterate, Important Things To Look For When You Buy WordPress Themes.

-unlimited update might be for just one year only.
-After that,
+The Theme must offer a lifetime update.
+Do not fall for those phrases like an unlimited update.
+That unlimited update might be for just one year only.
+After that, updates stop.

-The wordpress theme I use in this blog was bought from MyThemeshop.
+The WordPress theme I use in this blog was bought from MyThemeshop.

+I bought it for a one-time fee.
+It offers excellent support and customization.
 It offers premium support and updates for one year only like most of the popular WordPress themes providers.

 After one year, support and updates stop but you can still use the theme for life.

-The few reasons why I am still using the theme I bought from Mythemeshop are its speed, simplicity and easy customization.
+The few reasons why I am still using the theme I bought from Mythemeshop are its speed, simplicity, and easy customization.
 I can always pay for support for a minimal fee anytime I want.